-Selects the SCHED\OTHER scheduling policy which is the default universal time-sharing policy used by most processes.
+Selects the SCHED_OTHER scheduling policy which is the default universal time-sharing policy used by most processes.
 The priority of the process is first determined by the Nice Value, but then is adjusted by the operating system based on CPU utilization.
-Processes using this policy will always have a less favorable priority than those in the other two classes.
+This is a non-real-time policy, and processes using it will always have a less favorable priority than the real-time policies.